 Today there are many tributes to Lewis Carroll in Guildford, including two statues of Alice.

-The first statue, “Alice through the Looking Glass” is in the grounds of Guildford Castle.
+One of the best statues in Guildford, “Alice through the Looking Glass” is in the grounds of the medieval Guildford Castle.
+It’s a small Norman castle with award-winning gardens.
 The life-size statue is in Alice’s Garden on the eastern side of the castle.
+Admission to the gardens are free, so visitors can wander round the back to see the art work.

 The statue depicts Alice trying to climb through the looking glass.
-Sculptor, Jeanne Argent, made the statue in 1990 to mark the link between Lewis Carroll and Guildford.
+Sculptor, Jeanne Argent, created the statue in 1990 to mark the link between Lewis Carroll and Guildford.

 Click here for more details about Guildford Castle.